hyperledger/indy-hipe/text/error-handling/README.md

 Each item in the list must be a tagged pair (a JSON {key:value}, where the key names the parameter or item, and the value is the actual problem text/number/value.
 For example, to report that two different endpoints listed in party B’s DID Doc failed to respond when they were contacted, the code might contain “endpoint-not-responding”, and the problem-items property might contain: [{“endpoint1”: “http://agency.com/main/endpoint”}, {“endpoint2”: “http://failover.agency.com/main/endpoint”}]

-**who-retries**: [??: how to identify parties > 2 in n-wise interaction] value is the string “you”, the string “me”, the string “both”, or the string “none”.
+**who-retries**: [TODO: figure out how to identify parties > 2 in n-wise interaction] value is the string “you”, the string “me”, the string “both”, or the string “none”.
 This property tells whether a problem is considered permanent and who the sender of the problem report believes should have the responsibility to resolve it by retrying.
 Rules about how many times to retry, and who does the retry, and under what circumstances, are not enforceable and not expressed in the message text.
 This property is thus not a strong commitment to retry--only a recommendation of who should retry, with the assumption that retries will often occur if they make sense.

-**fix-hint-??**: [??: reconcile against general localization HIPE] Language-specific suggestions about how to fix this instance of the problem.
+**fix-hint-??**: [TODO: reconcile against general localization HIPE] Language-specific suggestions about how to fix this instance of the problem.
 This would override comparable information found in the catalog.

 **impact**: A string describing the breadth of impact of the problem.
 An enumerated type: